Yksilöllisen sisällön tarjoamiseen

 First, it seems strange that such a security-oriented messaging app doesn’t have encryption turned on by default.
 Many people who use Telegram aren’t aware of this, which defeats the purpose of the app.

 The Telegram encryption protocol is also flawed.
 It was developed by an in-house team with little experience in crypto, which isn’t advised by cybersecurity experts.
-The app isn’t open source either, so the code hasn’t been audited by any third parties.
+Telegram servers aren't open source, so the code hasn’t been audited by any third parties.
+This poses potential risks regarding any backups.
 The company also doesn’t provide any transparency reports.

 At first glance, Wire ticks all the boxes of a truly secure messaging app – it offers end-to-end encryption, complies with all European Union data and privacy laws, it’s open source, and it isn’t obligated to share its data with surveillance services.
 Plus, you can use it on most popular browsers like Firefox, Chrome, Safari and Opera.
 However, Wire does collect and store some user data.